whutchinson98/hutchery-simple-postinstall/README.md

 ## Description

+A simple and quick to setup sub-module dependency installer

 ## Usage

 In your npm script add a `"postinstall"` script and enter the command to run the index.js in this package

 Example script:
-`"postinstal":"node ./node_modules/hutchery-simple-postinstall/lib/index.js --subModuleList folderA,folderB,folderC --subModulePath subProjects"`
+`"postinstall":"node ./node_modules/hutchery-simple-postinstall/lib/index.js --subModuleList folderA,folderB,folderC --subModulePath subProjects"`

 ### Flags